 The data will be utilized to update and recalibrate the regional groundwater flow model.
 The groundwater flow model recalibration will involve adjustments to model parameters, structure, and boundary conditions as necessary to reduce the difference between the average observed and simulated water levels and hydraulic gradients.
 Groundwater flow model updates could include updates to the simulated geologic structure, hydraulic conductivity, and vertical hydraulic conductivity.
 Upon completion of the regional groundwater flow model update, the submodel extents will be extracted from the regional groundwater flow model for use with the solute transport model.
-The solute transport model will be updated with the available hexavalent chromium data to reflect updated initial plume conditions.
+The geochemical modeling parameters will be refined based on observed water quality data and field parameters.
+The solute transport model will be updated with the available hexavalent chromium data to reflect updated initial plume conditions and refined geochemical parameters will be integrated.
 The groundwater flow and solute transport submodel will then be utilized to rerun the initial baseline remedy to see if there are any concerns with the simulated hexavalent chromium transport projections and remediation design.
 At this point recommendations for changes in planned operational conditions, adjustments in the remedial design and/or the potential need for provisional wells may be considered.